-In This blog on Apache Spark dataset, you can read all about what is dataset in Spark.
-Why DataSet needed, what is encoder and what is their significance in the dataset?
+Today, in this blog on Apache Spark dataset, you can read all about what is dataset in Spark.
+Why the Spark DataSet needed, what is the encoder and what is their significance in the dataset?
 You will get the answer to all these questions in this blog.
-We will also cover the features of the dataset in Apache Spark and How to create a dataset in this Spark tutorial.
+Moreover, we will also cover the features of the dataset in Apache Spark and How to create a dataset in this Spark tutorial.

 An encoder provides on-demand access to individual attributes without having to de-serialize an entire object.
-To make input output time and space efficient, Spark SQL uses SerDe framework.
+To make input-output time and space efficient, Spark SQL uses the SerDe framework.
 Since encoder knows the schema of record, it can achieve serialization and deserialization.

 - The convenience of RDD.